 The photo you see leading into this article is of me, decked out in Victoria Highlanders FC regalia at work.
 The date is August 2nd, 2013.
 Shortly after this photo was taken, I commenced an exceptionally nervy day at work, trying my best to focus despite the clear target of my attention on the day: the United Soccer Leagues (USL) Premier Development League (PDL) finals.
 This was the culmination of a season of phenomenal success for the Highlanders, having taken both the USL PDL Northwest Division title and the Western Conference crown in a campaign that has already been etched proudly in the young history of the club.

 (Side note: is USL PDL a mouthful of a league name or what?
-There should be a four-word cap on all professional sports leagues.)
+There should be a four-character cap on all professional sports leagues acronyms.)

 I skipped out for a longer-than-usual lunch that day, joining in the livestream viewing party at a local pub for the first half.
 However, I had to sprint back to work to do, well, the exact opposite of that despite assurances to my bosses that, yes, I would definitely be able to remain focused.
 To be fair, I did remain focused, just not on my job; for the next 45 minutes, I lived and died with each kick of the ball and, tragically, I died more than I lived.
 In an all-Canadian match, the Thunder Bay Chill notched a dominant 2-0 win over the Highlanders to advance to the USL PDL finals.
 While I took some solace days later knowing the Chill lost 3-1 to the Austin Aztex, in that moment, I was crushed beyond belief.
 Not since the Vancouver Canucks' cinderella run in 1994 had I been so crushed by a post-season campaign coming to an end.
 This was taken shortly after the final whistle: